gpbenton/engMQTTClient/README.md

 ![ener314-rt board] (https://energenie4u.co.uk/res/images/products/medium/RXTX Board Front L.jpg)

 engMQTTClient uses the mosquitto MQTT client library to do the MQTT handling.
-Communication with the Energenie products is developed from the code in  the directory eTRV/eTRV\_TX/HopeRF-TX-RX
+Communication with the Energenie products is developed from the code in the energenie example directory eTRV/eTRV\_TX/HopeRF-TX-RX

-It also uses the log4c logging library.
+It also uses the [log4c] (http://log4c.sourceforge.net/) logging library and the [cJSON] (https://sourceforge.net/projects/cjson/) parser.

 ## Status
 Alpha.
 It works for me.
 Your experience may vary.